colorzhang/hybris/Caching DTO beans with Spring cache and Redis.md

 - Cache DTO only if you need it
 - Cache DTO only when it becomes bottleneck
 - Choose the cache mechanism and provider wisely
+- Cache really can bypass some logic execution
+- Consider serializtion overhead when distribute cache

 #Open issues
 - Data contention